-• You do not need to do anything to start a Level 2 appeal.
+You do not need to do anything to start a Level 2 appeal.
 Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal.

-- See Section 6.4 of this chapter for more information about Level 2 appeals. - For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
-Part D appeals are discussed further in Section 7 of this chapter.
+- See Section 5.4 of this chapter for more information about Level 2 appeals for medical care. - Part D appeals are discussed further in Section 6 of this chapter.